Changes to gamebird licensing conditions

 Knowledge tests are contained in each education module.
 Applicants must pass the knowledge test to successfully complete the module.

-New applicants for a Game Licence to hunt duck or quail in 2025
+Applicants for a Game Licence to hunt duck or quail

 To complete the online education modules, applicants for a Game Licence to hunt duck or quail must first register for a MyGL account.

-By registering for a MyGL account, applicants will be able to access the online education modules and tests and apply for a Game Licence (from 17 February 2025).
+By registering for a MyGL account, applicants will be able to access the online education modules and tests and apply for a Game Licence.

 The online education modules can be completed within MyGL at any time, prior to applying for a Gamebird Licence.